 If you feel that you are being discriminated based on your gender or sex, then call the right attorney.
 It is never appropriate to discriminate against female employees.
 Discrimination against women includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied a promotion, and denied wages or not receiving equal pay.
-When you call the right attorney to schedule a free and confidential consultation, you will meet with an attorney from The Spitz Law Firm to discuss wrongful discrimination claims and help you determine the best way to pursue your gender/sex discrimination claims.
+When you call the right attorney to schedule a free and confidential consultation, you will meet with an attorney from Spitz, The Employee’s Law Firm to discuss wrongful discrimination claims and help you determine the best way to pursue your gender/sex discrimination claims.
 Call our office at 866-797-6040.

 The legal materials available at the

 top of this page and on this employment law website are for informational

 purposes only and not for the purpose of providing legal advice.
 Your best